EvanKal/map-app/README.md

 places to eat and grab a snack in Athens.
 The app has been devoloped using REACT.

 ## Install
+In Dev mode
 * Install all project dependencies with `npm install` ** All dependencies will be automatically installed through the package.json file
 * Start the development server with `npm start`

+In production mode
-* View the production version of the app by serving the files in the build directory to your browser.
+* View the production version of the app by serving the files inside the build directory to your browser.
 This is where the service worker may be tested.
+  ** To do that you can use a simple local server like the "Web server for Chrome" extension, available at the chrome store.
+* Viewing in an incognito window is recommended and make sure all previous service workers installed for your serving port are unregistered.

 ## Third Party API